DigitalPhonetics/IMS-Toucan/README.md

 - We officially introduced IMS Toucan in
   [our contribution to the Blizzard Challenge 2021](http://festvox.org/blizzard/bc2021/BC21_IMS.pdf).
 Check out the bottom of the readme for a bibtex entry.
-- Plenty of new features for low-resource and multi-linguality coming soon

 ## Demonstration